puzpuzpuz/xsync/BENCHMARKS.md

 The below sections contain some of the results.
 Refer to [this gist](https://gist.github.com/puzpuzpuz/e62e38e06feadecfdc823c0f941ece0b) for the complete output.

+Please note that `MapOf` got a number of optimizations since v2.3.1, so the current result is likely to be different.

 ### Counter vs. atomic int64

 ```